Low Testosterone Treatment in Athens, GA

 There are a wide variety of potential solutions to a person’s low testosterone.
 Depending upon the particular patient and their case, natural options such as supplements or a new diet plan may be sufficient in boosting these hormone levels.

-Some form of hormone replacement therapy is another popular option when it comes to treating Low-T. These may be in the form of an oral/intranasal medication, injection, or as hormone pellets.
+Some form of hormone replacement therapy is another popular option when it comes to treating low testosterone.
+These may be in the form of an oral/intranasal medication, injection, or hormone pellets.
 Different patients will have different techniques for testosterone administration based on their personal preferences and lifestyle.

-The best way to begin treatment for low testosterone is to see a specialist, and to discuss your options with them.
-To schedule an appointment with Dr. David Allen at The Urology Clinic, please call our office today at (706) 543-2718.
+The best way to begin treatment for low testosterone is to see a urologist and discuss your options with them.
+To schedule an appointment with urologist David C. Allen, MD at The Urology Clinic in Athens, GA, please call our office today at (706) 543-2718.
+Dr. Allen helps patients from Athens, Watkinsville, Danielsville, Jefferson, Winder, and the surrounding area with testosterone therapy.